kishalaya1/DSA/README.md

 8. HCF(Highest common factor) of an array of numbers
 9. LCM(Least common multiple) of an array of numbers
 10. Armstrong number

+The list of special algortihms are as follows:
+1.Luhn's Algorithm